githubinsu/Cross-Selling/README.md

-# Customer Segmentation for Cross-Selling & Up-Selling using Category Purchase History
+# Customer Segmentation for Cross-Selling & Up-Selling

 ## Objective
 The goal of this project is to use category purchase history to segment customers and make cross-selling and up-selling recommendations.
 Based on the needs of the sales team, we aim to make product recommendations to high-potential customers to encourage cross-selling and up-selling and reduce customer churn.